imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 		<items>namTeam</items>
 	</item>

-This example applies to all existing subprocess instances with model versions starting with '1.0' or '2.0' and the task 1000 or 1010.
+This example applies to all existing sub-process instances with a model version starting with '1.0' or '2.0' and the taskID 1000 or 1010.

 To match all taskIds between 1000 and 1999 the following regular expression can be applied:

 	<item name="subprocess_update">